Had an accident due to a fellow employee or coworker?

 An injury suffered due to the negligence of a co-worker can not only cause long-term physical damage, it can also have a serious impact on your livelihood, particularly if you are unable to work for a long period of time.

-However, if you are injured at work through the negligence of a colleague, you may be able to make a claim for compensation against your employer.
+However, if you are injured at work by another employee due to their negligence, you may be able to make a claim for compensation against your employer.
 They have a responsibility and are liable for the actions of employees.
 This is known as vicarious liability.